verovaleros/bluedriving/README.md

  -- See each device information, including a map with the position you are inspecting.
  -- Set/unset a permanent note on the device, stored on the database.
  -- Set/unset a permanent alarm on the device, stored on the database.
- -- See all the history of positions of the selected device in a large map.
+ -- See all the history of positions for the selected device in a large map.
+ -- See the positions of the last N devices together in a map, so you can see all at the same time.

 Poor man GPS solution
 ---------------------